lsaravia/CriticalGlobalForest/Appendices.md

    regionSEAS2:year      0.00682    0.002602     2.621   0.009276
 ------------------------------------------------------------------

 Table: Generalized least squares fit by maximizing the restricted log-likelihood (REML).
 Model: $\alpha$ ~ region * year.
 Weighted by the $\alpha$ 95% confidence intevals obtained by bootstraping.
 Correlation structure: auto-regressive model of order 1 AR(1).
+Labels of regions are explained in table S1.

 \newpage